More generally, given any category , an -valued presheaf on is a functor

 Let’s spell this out in more detail: given a mophism in , we can take any morphism in and turn it into a morphism in .
 This determines a map of set

 So we have a functorial assignment of the form

-Traditional standard examples include: the presheaf of smooth functions on , that assigns to each the set of smooth functions and to each unclusion the corresponding restriction operation of functions.
+Traditional standard examples include: the presheaf of smooth functions on , that assigns to each the set of smooth functions and to each inclusion the corresponding restriction operation of functions.
 This is further a sheaf.

 … etc. pp.